The redirection of investment towards a sector whose usefulness can hardly be questioned is underway.

 Last year, 13% of VC funds financed climate startups, compared with 5.9% in 2017.

-Beyond the figures, the trend shows one thing: the redirection of investment towards a sector whose usefulness can hardly be questioned.
-In fact, its other great strength is that it attracts the best European talent.
-We see this every day at Asterion: the quality of the projects we receive is constantly improving.
+Beyond the figures, the trend shows one thing: a redirection of investments towards a sector whose usefulness can hardly be questioned.
+Its other great strength is that it attracts the best European talent.
+We see this on a daily basis at Asterion: the quality of the projects we receive is constantly improving.

-Regulatory changes, rising investment, influx of talent: "there's never been a better time to set up a company in climate tech", says Julie Gosalvez, Marketing Director of Climeworks in this Sifted article.
+Regulatory changes, rising investments, influx of talent: "there's never been a better time to set up a company in climate tech", says Julie Gosalvez, Marketing Director of Climeworks in this Sifted article.

-Robinson Meyer, in the Atlantic, draws an analogy with the turnaround in tech in the 2010s:
+Robinson Meyer, in the Atlantic, draws an analogy with the 2010s shift in tech:

 Asterion's mission is to take care of the entrepreneurs who are repairing the world, in climate tech and more broadly in impact.